parkmandpl/wp-basics/modules/customize/_posts/2000-01-08-site-wide-settings.md

 #### Extra Resources
 - [Customize Your Site - Support - WordPress.com](https://en.support.wordpress.com/video-tutorials/customize-your-site/)
     - Many of the other options in the Customize menu have video tutorials on this page.

+#### Activity
+With the help of the above tutorials, change any settings you'd like.